Skip to main content

 You’ll have the opportunity to learn the techniques and skills to pursue a multimedia design career in the evolving creative industries.
 From film and advertising to websites and social media, graphic design and animation co-exist across different media channels, including digital, print and moving image.

 You could enhance your graduate prospects by undertaking a skills-boosting work placement.
-Alternatively, you could set up your own freelance business through our Enterprise Placement Year.
-Your achievements will also be celebrated at our annual summer degree show, too, and you’ll have a competitive edge in the job market, thanks to the chance to gain the Adobe Certified Associate accreditation at no extra cost.
+Your achievements will also be celebrated at our annual summer degree show, too, and you’ll have a competitive edge in the job market.

 This degree could open the door to a variety of career possibilities, too, in graphic design and animation itself, or in art, illustration or another related subject.